roperscrossroads/meshsense-docker-arm64/README.md

-# MeshSense Docker Compose Quick Commands
+# MeshSense Docker Compose

+Seems to be working with Wifi, might work with Bluetooth.
+Will update more soon.
+Tested on RPI4, should work on RPI3 & RPI5 as well.

 ## Quick start